intel/device-modeling-language/doc/1.4/language.md

 All primitive non-pointer data types (integers, floating-point types, booleans, etc.) are considered serializable, as is any struct, layout, or array type consisting entirely of serializable types.
+[Template types](#templates-as-types) are also considered serializable.

-Any pointer type is not considered serializable, nor is any [`extern`](#typedef-declarations) struct type; the latter is because it's impossible for the compiler to ensure it's aware of all members of the struct type.
+Any type not fitting the above criteria is not considered serializable: in particular, any pointer type is not considered serializable, nor is any [`extern`](#typedef-declarations) struct type; the latter is because it's impossible for the compiler to ensure it's aware of all members of the struct type.

 ## Methods
 <a id="methods-detailed"/>